-Beth Ritter-Conn is a doctoral student in Systematic and Philosophical Theology from the GTU in 2014.
+Dr. Beth Ritter-Conn received her Ph.D. in Systematic and Philosophical Theology from the GTU in 2014.
 Her doctoral dissertation is titled "Divine Disruption: Toward a Theological Reconstruction of Hospitality."
 Her research centers on theological anthropology and issues of embodiment, including gender, sexuality, and non-normative bodies in relation to the Christian tradition.
 Beth holds a B.A. in English and a M.A. in Theological Studies, both from Lee University in Cleveland, Tennessee.

 Rev. Dr. Donna Schaper is Senior Minister of Judson Memorial Church, in Greenwich Village, where worship is lively and experimental,undocumented immigrants lead the New York City New Sanctuary Movement, a half dozen seminarians are trained each year in public ministry, and a “Bailout Theater” feeds and enjoys the homeless.
 She blogs on the Huffington Post and has written 31 books, including Sacred Chow: Some Holy Ways to Eat and Sabbath Keeping, which deals with time famine and how to stay alive in ministry.
 She writes and consults as a “turn-around specialist” for congregations through her consultancy, Bricks without Straw.

 Pat Schneider (http://www.patschneider.com), author of ten books, including How the Light Gets In, Writing Alone and With Others (Oxford University Press) and Wake Up Laughing: A Spiritual Autobiography, has pioneered a writing method that has gained international attention, both for its effectiveness in deepening the artistry of the individual writer, and as a way of empowerment for low-income and other under-served populations.

 John Shelby Spong